idcf/erlang_template_helper/README.md

 ### Args

 Arguments can be specified as a simple JSON object.
-Nested objects are flattened but joining the keys and final value by a single space.
+Nested objects are flattened by joining the keys and final value by a single space.
 For example:

 ```ruby
 > require "erlang_template_helper"